sahib/libmunin-thesis/rst/abstract.rst

 this purpose, some helpful tips for developing with and on *libmunin* are given in the first chapters.
 At the end of the paper, some graphs and other visualizations are shown, which were developed during the project.
-In order to understand the context, It is advisable to read the project report before reading this paper.
+In order to understand the context, it is advisable to read the project report before reading this paper.
 To be useful for interested developers, we reflect on the shown topics in every chapter and list potential improvements.